DouglasMacKrell/venue-ninja/docs/swagger-quickstart.md

 Swagger is auto-refreshed with every Spring Boot restart.
 No extra config needed unless you’re customizing servers, auth, or versions.

+Use Swagger in interviews as a live interface for demoing your API.
+It shows polish and forethought.

 ---

 ## 🧼 Cleaning Up